1 Model basics

 You can tell from the plot that this fitted model does a much better job of approximating our data than our previous attempt.

-Again, a_0 is the intercept, so we know that our model predicts that y will be 3.0 when x_1 is 0. a_1 is the slope, which means that our model predicts a 0.5 increase in y each time x_1 increases by 1.
+is the slope, which means that our model predicts a 0.5 increase in y

 1.5 Bayesian modeling